Uquinix/uqis/meta/user-guide.md

 # Start-Stop-Daemon

-OpenRC has its own modified version of s-s-d, which is historically related and mostly syntax-compatible to Debian's s-s-d, but has been rewritten from scratch.
+UQIS has its own modified version of s-s-d, which is historically related and mostly syntax-compatible to Debian's s-s-d, but has been rewritten from scratch.

 It helps with starting daemons, backgrounding, creating PID files and many